xcfem/xc/readme.md

 ![CBFEM: connection capacity factor](./doc/screenshots/connection_capacity_factor.png)

 ## Installation
-See <a href="https://github.com/xcfem/xc/blob/master/install/install.md" target="_new">install</a>
+See <a href="https://github.com/xcfem/xc/blob/master/install/install.md" target="_new">install</a>.

+### Docker Installation
+The easiest way to use XC is to run it through a Docker container.
+The container mounts a local folder on your host computer, so you can still source control your files without the need to include any XC source code or its dependencies.
+You can find the Docker installation instructions [here](./install/docker_install.md).

+### For Previous version of Docker
 You can also find <a href="https://hub.docker.com/repository/docker/antonsurv/xcfem" target="_new">Docker images</a> created by Anton Surviyanto.
-The source code of the Dockerfile is <a href="https://github.com/antonsurv/docker-antonsurv-xcfem" target="_new">here</a>
+The source code of the Dockerfile is <a href="https://github.com/antonsurv/docker-antonsurv-xcfem" target="_new">here</a>.

 ### Dependencies
 Don't worry, if you have a decent *nix system the installation is straightforward.
 You can take a look to the list of dependencies [here](https://github.com/xcfem/xc/blob/master/install/dependencies_list.md).